Triangles in randomly perturbed graphs: Proof of the Stability Theorem

 Now let $M_1$ be a largest matching in $R$.
-Because $G$ is not $(\alpha,\beta)$-stable we conclude with Lemma~\ref{lem:stable_cluster} that $|M_1| \ge (\alpha + 2d)t$.
-At this point, for the sake of clarity, we prefer to distinguish our proof into two cases -- $0 < \alpha < 1/3 - d/3$ and $1/3 - d/3 \le \alpha \le 1/3$ -- although some steps will be the same.
+Since $G$ is not $(\alpha,\beta)$-stable, using Lemma~\ref{lem:stable_cluster}, we conclude that $|M_1| \ge (\alpha + 2d)t$.
+At this point, for the sake of clarity, we split our proof into two cases -- $0 < \alpha < 1/3 - d/3$ and $1/3 - d/3 \le \alpha \le 1/3$ -- although some steps will be the same.
 The first case is indeed much easier, as we do not need to cover all the graph with triangles, while in the second case we are looking for a spanning structure and we want to find $\lfloor n/3 \rfloor$ pairwise vertex-disjoint triangles.